-If you ask the grandchildren, they might say their favorite Grandma stories would include King for the Day or Queen for the Day which was a special day designed by Grandma where each grandchild would choose the activity and spend the day just one on one with Grandma.
-Movies, shopping, Mall of America, fishing, museums, lunch, manicures, amusement parks or whatever their little hearts desired.
+If you ask the grandchildren, they might say their favorite Grandma stories would include King for the Day or Queen for the Day which was a special day designed by Grandma where each grandchild would choose an activity and spend the day just one-on-one with Grandma.
+Movies, shopping, Mall of America, fishing, museums, lunch, manicures, amusement parks, or whatever their little hearts desired.
 On Grandma’s dime.
-Or they might tell about their 70-something Grandma driving all across the Minneapolis- St. Paul seven county metropolitan area to watch a 10pm hockey game in the dead of winter.
+Or they might tell about their 70-something Grandma driving all across the Minneapolis- St. Paul seven-county metropolitan area to watch a 10 pm hockey game in the dead of winter.
 She looked like the nuttiest grandma in the stands, blowing kisses to her grandson doing his time in the penalty box.

 If you ask her friends, they would tell you that Darlene was always learning, learning, learning.
 We lived in Sunrise Hills, which was a sub-division with lakefront property and a nice swimming beach where all the kids hung out all summer long.
 She had never learned to swim as a child so she took swimming lessons in her 40’s so she wouldn’t be so nervous at the lake.